eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L01-Infrastructure as Code and Configuration Management/05-Environment Configuration.md

 - Allows configuration to be version controlled.
 - Helps detect and correct configuration drift.
 - Provides code-review and unit-testing capabilities to help manage infrastructure changes.
-- Treats infrastructure as flexible resource.
+- Treats infrastructure as a flexible resource.
 - Facilitates automation.
 - Enables automated scale-up and scale-out.
 - Provides consistency across environments.